 Let me tell you a true and basic benefit of having excellent aptitude is the development of your mind and skills, My definition of skills is relevant to the skills that GATE exam conducting bodies are looking for in a qualified candidate as I explained in GATE Mathematics syllabus.

 In a nutshell, Plan your time to sharpen your mind and cover the Chemical engineering syllabus ASAP.

 - Do you know GATE Chemical engineering Syllabus and exam pattern?
 If Not then check GATE Chemical engineering syllabus.
 You will get an idea what are the important topics from GATE exam point of view.

-- Now analyse previous year question papers
+- Now analyze the previous year’s question papers

-- You will find answers to the asked questions very easy, if you know how to use specific formula, So what we can derive from this analysis is that most of the GATE chemical engineering exam questions are designed is such a way that test your conceptual knowledge and how aptly you can apply it in solving a problem.
+- You will find answers to the asked questions very easy if you know how to use specific formula, So what we can derive from this analysis is that most of the GATE chemical engineering exam questions are designed is such a way that test your conceptual knowledge and how aptly you can apply it in solving a problem.

 Example: Just open your Mass transfer book or notes and look for an expression for molecular Diffusion through non-diffusing B. It has different expressions for the different driving forces.